 As organizations across the globe grapple with the growing issue of cyber attacks — 2023 cybercrime costs are expected to hit $8 trillion — organizations are realizing that more than technical tools are needed to stay ahead of mounting threats.

-Many companies now realize that technical defenses alone are not enough to protect against cyber attacks.
 Even one mistake by an untrained employee can have serious consequences and result in a data breach.
-Many publicized security incidents during the past few years have demonstrated how even clicking on one wrong link can put a business at serious risk.
+Many publicized security incidents during the past few years have demonstrated how clicking on a single malicious link can put a business at serious risk.

 Threat actors increasingly target employees for good reason.
-Research shows that 85% of successful data breaches involves employee actions.
+Research shows that 74% of breaches involved the human element, of which social engineering is a major vector.
 That figure amplifies the importance of implementing effective security awareness training, which empowers employees to defend your organization against these attacks and adopt resilient security habits.

 What Security Awareness Training Does for an Organization